 New Survey Says Nursing Homes Not Using Cameras Due to Privacy Concerns

-Posted on behalf of The Bell Law Firm, PLLC on Aug 08, 2016 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Aug 08, 2016 in Nursing Home Injury or Death

 Installing cameras in residents' rooms might help nursing home administrators do a better job monitoring staff-patient interactions, which could help administrators spot nursing home abuse and stop it.